 And yet, it is necessary to point out a certain deficiency in the very words that are used to couch the debate.
 At the risk of being too simplistic, allow me to simplify it in this way: “respecting human dignity” (by welcoming the immigrant) vs. “a country’s right to have borders.”
 This, ultimately, is the framework in which our news sources have been presenting the debate.
 And this, I would argue, is also a false dichotomy—one that inherently favors immigration.

 From a Catholic perspective, human dignity is paramount above all else (because there is nothing in creation that has more value and worth than human lives).
-Laws are therefore just, only if they reflect and respect this inherent dignity.
-And so, if you frame a debate as noted above, between human dignity and a country’s right to have borders, then there is no question.
+Laws are therefore just only if they reflect and respect this inherent dignity.
+And so, if you frame a debate as noted above, between human dignity vs. country’s right to have borders, then there is no question.
 Human dignity wins.
 Always.
 In a landslide.
-In other words, the debate is over before it even begins, because the very manner in which this debate is being framed, if taken to its natural end, will inevitably favor one side of the argument.
+In other words, the debate is over before it even begins, because the very manner in which this debate is being framed, if taken to its natural end, will inevitably favor unbridled immigration 100% of the time.

 In other words, if news sources wanted to frame this debate in an honest manner, they would not reduce one side of the argument to merely the catch phrase “a right of a nation to secure its borders and enforce its laws,” but elaborate further on how it also upholds and respects human dignity, namely, of the safety of American lives.
 In other words, it is not just about “a country’s right to have borders and enforce its laws.”
-Rather, it is more importantly about a county’s duty to protect its citizens from harm (in this case, the harm caused by our current drug epidemic–80% of which is due to open and porous borders–and the threat of radical Islam).
+Rather, it is more importantly about a county’s duty to protect its citizens from harm (in this case, the harm caused by our current drug epidemic, the threat of radical Islam, violent criminals, etc.).
 This, also, respects the dignity of the human person, just as welcoming immigrants respects the dignity of the human person.
 And that is what makes this debate so compelling.